-A certificate program might include naturopathic classes which cover:
+These programs typically last up to a year.
+A certificate program might include naturopathic classes that cover:

 - Nutrition and fitness

 - Anatomy and Kinesiology